Transferable Multi-Bit Watermarking Across Frozen Diffusion Models via Latent Consistency Bridges: Introduction

-In this landscape, watermarking has emerged as a critical provenance technique for embedding imperceptible yet recoverable signals into generated images \cite{nguyen2025survey}.
-However, existing methods for diffusion models (DMs) face complementary limitations.
+Despite this critical role, existing watermarking methods for DMs face limitations that hinder the practical implementation of these governance mandates at a global scale.
 First, \textit{sampling-based methods} \cite{wen2023tree, ci2024ringid, li2025shallow} embed watermark information into the initial noise vector $z_T$ or intermediate latent variables, and recover it via Denoising Diffusion Implicit Models (DDIM) inversion \cite{songdenoising}.
 Despite enabling plug-and-play deployment, they suffer from three critical drawbacks: (i) detection requires running $N$-step DDIM inversion (typically $N = 50$), which is costly at platform scale; (ii) most support only zero-bit detection (watermark present or absent), which is impossible for user identification; and (iii) per-image key assignment requires regenerating a new pattern for each image.
-Second, \textit{fine-tuning-based methods} \cite{fernandez2023stable, feng2024aqualora, xiong2023flexible} modify model components, typically the VAE decoder, to enable single-pass multi-bit extraction, but couple the watermark to a specific checkpoint: each new architecture or model variant requires retraining, and all images produced share the same embedded key.
+Second, \textit{fine-tuning-based methods} \cite{fernandez2023stable, feng2024aqualora, xiong2023flexible} enable single-pass multi-bit extraction but fundamentally couple the watermark to a specific model checkpoint.
+Each new architecture or model variant requires retraining, severely limiting the deployment of standardized, cross-model governance tools across an open-source ecosystem.

-In this paper, we propose \textbf{DiffMark}, a plug-and-play multi-bit watermarking method that resolves existing limitations.
-Fig. \ref{fig:method_compare} shows the differences between DiffMark and other methods.
-Our key insight is that the watermark need not reside in the initial noise $z_T$, which forces costly inversion for recovery, but can instead be embedded as a persistent learned perturbation $\delta$ injected at every denoising step of a frozen DM.
+To operationalize scalable AI provenance and bridge this technical feasibility gap, we propose \emph{\textbf{DiffMark}}, a plug-and-play multi-bit watermarking method.
+Our key insight is that the watermark need not reside in the initial noise $z_t$, which forces costly inversion for recovery, but can instead be embedded as a persistent learned perturbation $\delta$ injected at every denoising step of a frozen DM.
 A lightweight encoder is used to map an arbitrary $L$-bit secret to a single latent-space perturbation $\delta \in \mathbb{R}^{4 \times h \times w}$, enabling multi-bit capacity and per-image key assignment at inference time.
 Because $\delta$ accumulates throughout the sampling trajectory, its signal is naturally concentrated in the final denoised latent $z_0$, enabling a lightweight decoder $D_{\psi}$ to recover the embedded secret in a single forward pass.
-Since the entire DM remains completely frozen, the central challenge is: